 A corneal abrasion occurs when you get a superficial scratch on the cornea.
 The cornea is a transparent and protective layer that sits on the eyeball.

-The cornea is also an area filled with many nerve fibers.
-This means that anything that disrupts the layer could cause pain or irritation.
+The cornea is filled with many nerve fibers.
+This means that anything that disrupts the corneal surface can cause pain or irritation.

 If you have a corneal abrasion, your eye may have come in contact with:

 - Metal particles

 - Twigs, pine needles, or other plant matter

 Without proper treatment, a corneal abrasion can develop into a corneal ulcer.
 Call your eye doctor if you believe you have a corneal abrasion and are unsure about its severity.

 Corneal Abrasion Healing Time